10DownPro/resume-refinery-ai-agent/README.md

 - Enabled `Require Specific Output Format` in the AI Agent node.
 - Used a **Structured Output Parser** node to define exactly what JSON keys the response needed.
 - Iterated on the prompt until it consistently returned properly formatted JSON.
+- Our class API token for our Open AI agent ran out.
+I was unable to test my workflow fully, but the workflow was completing successfully up until this point.

 ---